dartmouth-cs52/dartmouth-cs52.github.io/lectures/04_js1/index_slides.md

 ---
-name:
+name: Bubbling & Capturing

 .small[![](img/eventflow.png)]

 (from [w3c](https://www.w3.org/TR/DOM-Level-3-Events/#h3_event-flow))

 ???
-* on events (onclick, onmouseover, etc) are typically *bubbling* phase by default
+* on events (onclick, onmouseover, etc) are typically *bubbling* phase event triggering by default
-* with addEventListener can set which direction bubbling or capture
+* with `addEventListener` can set which direction bubbling or capture
-* have to be careful sometimes as stopPropagation say on a downward capture event might mean you are blocking all of that event from getting to their destination
+* have to be careful sometimes as `stopPropagation` on a capture event might mean you are blocking all of that event from getting to their destination

 ---
-name:
+name: preventDefault

 ```javascript
 $('submit').on('click', (event) = {
   event.preventDefault();
 });
 ```

+Don't submit the page plz

 ???
 * by default submit buttons reload page